AmithGspn/CyberInfra_labs/Labs/P4_dpdk/PNA_Parser_Implementation/lab_topology.rst

 lab topology
 ============

-Consider Figure 5.
-Two network namespaces, h1 and h2, are linked to the running P4-DPDK pipeline, enabling connectivity between two namespaces.
-The network environments of hosts h1 and h2 are isolated from each other and the root namespace in which a P4-DPDK pipeline is running9.
+Consider Figure 6.
+Two network namespaces, h1 and h2, are linked to the running P4-DPDK pipeline, enablingconnectivity between two namespaces.
+The network environments of hosts h1 and h2 are isolated from each other and the root namespace.

 .. image:: images/Generic_workflow_design.png

-**Figure 5:** Lab topology.
+**Figure 6:** Lab topology.

 Lab settings
 ++++++++++++